Artificial gravity: Human spaceflight

-The Gemini 11 mission attempted to produce artificial gravity by rotating the capsule around the Agena Target Vehicle to which it was attached by a 36-meter tether.
+The Gemini 11 mission attempted in 1966 to produce artificial gravity by rotating the capsule around the Agena Target Vehicle to which it was attached by a 36-meter tether.
 They were able to generate a small amount of artificial gravity, about 0.00015 g, by firing their side thrusters to slowly rotate the combined craft like a slow-motion pair of bolas.
 The resultant force was too small to be felt by either astronaut, but objects were observed moving towards the "floor" of the capsule.

 Health benefits

 Artificial gravity has been suggested as a solution to various health risks associated with spaceflight.
 In 1964, the Soviet space program believed that a human could not survive more than 14 days in space for fear that the heart and blood vessels would be unable to adapt to the weightless conditions.
 This fear was eventually discovered to be unfounded as spaceflights have now lasted up to 437 consecutive days, with missions aboard the International Space Station commonly lasting 6 months.
 However, the question of human safety in space did launch an investigation into the physical effects of prolonged exposure to weightlessness.
-In June 1991, a Spacelab Life Sciences 1 flight performed 18 experiments on two men and two women over nine days.
+In June 1991, the Spacelab Life Sciences 1 on the Space Shuttle flight STS-40 flight performed 18 experiments on two men and two women over nine days.
 In an environment without gravity, it was concluded that the response of white blood cells and muscle mass decreased.
 Additionally, within the first 24 hours spent in a weightless environment, blood volume decreased by 10%.
-Long weightless periods can cause brain swelling and eyesight problems.
+Long periods of weightlessness can cause brain swelling and eyesight problems.
 Upon return to Earth, the effects of prolonged weightlessness continue to affect the human body as fluids pool back to the lower body, the heart rate rises, a drop in blood pressure occurs, and there is a reduced tolerance for exercise.

 Artificial gravity, for its ability to mimic the behavior of gravity on the human body, has been suggested as one of the most encompassing manners of combating the physical effects inherent in weightless environments.
 Other measures that have been suggested as symptomatic treatments include exercise, diet, and Pingvin suits.
 However, criticism of those methods lies in the fact that they do not fully eliminate health problems and require a variety of solutions to address all issues.
 Artificial gravity, in contrast, would remove the weightlessness inherent in space travel.
 By implementing artificial gravity, space travelers would never have to experience weightlessness or the associated side effects.
 Especially in a modern-day six-month journey to Mars, exposure to artificial gravity is suggested in either a continuous or intermittent form to prevent extreme debilitation to the astronauts during travel.